port-labs/port-docs/docs/create-self-service-experiences/setup-backend/azure-pipeline/examples/scaffold-repositories-using-cookiecutter.md

 Follow these steps to get started with the Python template:

-1. Create an Azure DevOps Repository called `python_scaffolder` in your Azure Devops Organization/Project and configure a [Service Connection](/create-self-service-experiences/setup-backend/azure-pipeline#define-incoming-webhook-in-azure).
+1. Create an Azure DevOps Repository called `python_scaffolder` in your Azure Devops Organization/Project and [configure a service connection](/create-self-service-experiences/setup-backend/azure-pipeline#define-incoming-webhook-in-azure).

 :::note
 Use `port_trigger` for both `WebHook Name` and `Service connection name` when configuring your [Service Connection](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml)